-Before the Protect Sector command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".
-To issue the Protect Sector command, the $\overline{\text{CS}}$ pin must first be as serted and the opcode of 36h must be clocked into the device followed by three address bytes designating any address within the sector to be protected.
+Before the Protect Sector command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a Logical 1.
+To issue the Protect Sector command, the \overline{CS} pin must first be asserted and the opcode of 36h must be clocked into the device followed by three address bytes designating any address within the sector to be protected.
 Any additional data clocked into the device will be ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the Sector Protection Register corresponding to the physical sector addressed by A23-A0 will be set to the logical "1" state, and the sector itself will then be protected from program and erase operations.
-In addition, the WEL bit in the Status Register will be reset back to the logical "0" state.
+When the \overline{CS} pin is deasserted, the Sector Protection Register corresponding to the physical sector addressed by A23-A0 will be set to the Logical 1 state, and the sector itself will then be protected from program and erase operations.
+In addition, the WEL bit in the Status Register will be reset back to the Logical 0 state.

 The complete three address bytes must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation.
-When the device aborts the Protect Sector operation, the state of the Sector Protection Register will be unchanged, and the WEL bit in the Status Register will be reset to a logical "0".
+When the device aborts the Protect Sector operation, the state of the Sector Protection Register will be unchanged, and the WEL bit in the Status Register will be reset to a Logical 0.

-As a safeguard against accidental or erroneous protecting or unprotecting of sectors, the Sector Protection Registers can themselves be locked from updates by using the SPRL (Sector Protection Registers Locked) bit of the Status Register (please refer to the Status Register Commands description for more details).
-If the Sector Protection Registers are locked, then any attempts to issue the Protect Sector command will be ignored, and the device will reset the WEL bit in the Status Register back to a logical "0" and return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
+As a safeguard against accidental or erroneous protecting or unprotecting of sectors, the Sector Protection Registers can themselves be locked from updates by using the SPRL (Sector Protection Registers Locked) bit of the Status Register (please refer to the Status Register description for more details).
+If the Sector Protection Registers are locked, then any attempts to issue the Protect Sector command will be ignored, and the device will reset the WEL bit in the Status Register back to a Logical 0 and return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.

-Figure 8-3.
+Figure 9-3.
 Protect Sector

-8.4.
-Unprotect Sector
+9.4 Unprotect Sector

-Issuing the Unprotect Sector command to a particular sector address will reset the corresponding Sector Protection Register to the logical "0" state (see Table 8-2 for Sector Protection Register values).
+Issuing the Unprotect Sector command to a particular sector address will reset the corresponding Sector Protection Register to the Logical 0 state (see Table 9-1, "Sector Protection Register Values").
 Every physical sector of the device has a corresponding single-bit Sector Protection Register that is used to control the software protection of a sector.

-Before the Unprotect Sector command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".
-To issue the Unprotect Sector command, the $\overline{^{CS}}$ pin must first be as serted and the opcode of 39h must be clocked into the device.
+Before the Unprotect Sector command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a Logical 1.
+To issue the Unprotect Sector command, the \overline{CS} pin must first be asserted and the opcode of 39h must be clocked into the device.
 After the opcode has been clocked in, the three address bytes designating any address within the sector to be unprotected must be clocked in.
 Any additional data clocked into the device after the address bytes will be ignored.
-When the $\overline{^{CS}}$ pin is deasserted, the Sector Protection Register corresponding to the sector addressed by A23-A0 will be reset to the logical "0" state, and the sector itself will be unprotected.
-In addition, the WEL bit in the Status Register will be reset back to the logical "0" state.
+When the \overline{CS} pin is deasserted, the Sector Protection Register corresponding to the sector addressed by A23-A0 will be reset to the Logical 0 state, and the sector itself will be unprotected.
+In addition, the WEL bit in the Status Register will be reset back to the Logical 0 state.

-The complete three address bytes must be clocked into the device before the $\frac{1}{CS}$ pin is deasserted, and the $\frac{1}{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation, the state of the Sector Protection Register will be unchanged, and the WEL bit in the Status Register will be reset to a logical "0".
+The complete three address bytes must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation, the state of the Sector Protection Register will be unchanged, and the WEL bit in the Status Register will be reset to a Logical 0.